HofstraDoboli/ROBOTS_CSC15_F22/README.md

 1. From your Terminal, type the following command: `ssh pi@xx.xx.xx.xx`, where `xx.xx.xx.xx` are the top row of numbers on the side of the Ethernet port.
 2. It will ask you for a password.
 Enter `goodyear` as the password and press the Enter key.
+3. You are now connected to the robot's Raspberry PI